altacchats/altacchats.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-flask about-icon"></span>
-I'm a project manager for the [Data Commons Pilot Phase Consortium](https://commonfund.nih.gov/commons).
+I'm a project manager for the <a href="https://commonfund.nih.gov/commons">Data Commons Pilot Phase Consortium</a>.
 I do a lot of GitHub wrangling, report managment, and general chaos quelling :)
 </p>

 <p class="about-text">